How do you use the word perché in Italian? What does it mean? How do you pronounce it?

 Siccome sono tornato a casa a mezzanotte, ho fatto tardi a scuola.

-Since I came home at midnight, I was late for school.
+Because I came home at midnight, I was late for school.

 Ho sgridato mio figlio perché capisse che non deve fare capricci al supermercato.